AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/cli-commands.md

 ### NPM

-This command will install the Aztec CLI as a developer dependency in your npm project.
+This command will install the Aztec CLI as a dev dependency in your npm project.

 ```bash
 npm install --save-dev @aztec/cli